ALGOMA ROTARY SCIENCE FAIR - 2018

 and (only) one of the two Professional Engineers of Ontario Awards.

-And then he went on to win at the Canada Wide Science Fair in Ottawa!
+Then he went on to win at the Canada Wide Science Fair in Ottawa!

 The TENARIS Award Second-Place BEST OF FAIR: Mitch Fillmore